"I am the resurrection and the life."

 The funeral liturgy of the church is the privileged place of encounter with the Lord.
 The Mass is offered on behalf of our loved one and we are filled with strength and hope for we know that the Lord’s love is total.

-Through the Funeral Planning Guide you will find help to plan the funeral liturgy of your loved one.
+Through the Funeral Planning Guide below you will find help to plan the funeral liturgy of your loved one.
 Some families find it helpful to pick out the readings and songs that will be used for the liturgy, others may choose to just have the priest or minister choose those readings.

 Families are invited to fill out as much or as little as they choose.